Sylius/Sylius/docs/components/Pricing/interfaces.rst

 PriceableInterface
 ~~~~~~~~~~~~~~~~~~

-To calculate price of a subject, the subject class needs to implement the **PriceableInterface**, |br|
+To calculate price of a subject, the subject class needs to implement the **PriceableInterface**,

 which provides methods to describe price, type of calculator and configuration for subject.

 .. note::